 Since 2003, radionuclide monitoring has been a component of the BMFOU water-quality monitoring program.
 The Boulder Batholith, the host rock for the mineral occurrences that supported mining activity, contains a unique signature of uranium and thorium that gives rise to radium isotopes responsible for the emission of alpha and beta particles.
-226Radium, an alpha emitter, is a member of the 238Uranium decay series, and 228Radium, a beta emitter, is a member of the 232Thorium decay series (National Nuclear Data Center, Nudat 2.6).
+Radium, an alpha emitter, is a member of the Uranium decay series, and Radium, a beta emitter, is a member of the Uranium decay series, and Radium, a beta emitter, is a member of the Thorium decay series (National Nuclear Data Center, Nudat 2.6).
 Both uranium and thorium are uniformly distributed with depth in the rock of the batholith in the Butte mining district.
 Uranium is present at about 3.5 mg/kg and thorium at about 15.4 mg/kg, with a thorium/uranium ratio of 4.7 (Tilling and Gottfried, 1969).

-In waters that interact with the batholith rock, the ratio is reversed, with uranium [as U (VI)] being more abundant than thorium [as Th (IV)] by about a factor of 10, as evidenced by the Berkeley Pit, which contains uranium at about $800 \,\mu\text{g/L}$ and thorium at $80 \,\mu\text{g/L}$.
-In waters with a pH above 3, the ratio increases because of the hydrolysis of the Th (IV) ion, causing it to precipitate out of solution.
+In waters that interact with the batholith rock, the ratio is reversed, with uranium [as U (VI)] being more abundant than thorium [as Th (IV)] by about a factor of 10, as evidenced by the Berkeley Pit, which contains uranium at about 800 $\mu$ g/L and thorium at 80 $\mu$ g/L. In waters with a pH above 3, the ratio increases because of the hydrolysis of the Th (IV) ion, causing it to precipitate out of solution.
 The abundance of radium in the water at an individual sampling location is the result of many factors, from production and decay to dispersion and geochemical segregation.
 The primary source mechanism for radium production is alpha recoil, in which the parent thorium or uranium isotope ejects the radium daughter into solution.
 When dissolved, radium behaves like other members of the alkaline earth group (except that it undergoes decay), such as calcium, and has similar controls on its solubility (Vinson, 2011).